Information retrieval in uncertain times

 • In Germany, information retrieval relies heavily on freely accessible medical information services from the United States.
 Currently, there are no comparable German, European or international alternatives that are freely accessible.

-• The most important information sources currently at risk of an outage are the bibliographic database PubMed (MEDLINE) and the study registry ClinicalTrials.gov.
+• The most important information sources currently at risk of an outage are the bibliographic database MEDLINE (PubMed) and the study registry ClinicalTrials.gov.
 This document is intended to provide support in the event that access to these two services is no longer possible.

 PubMed (MEDLINE)

-• However, the main problem lies less in the basic coverage than in the retrievability of the references.
-The search functions, extensive metadata and search filters (e.g., "Hedges filters") for PubMed (MEDLINE), which have been developed over decades by information specialists, cannot be transferred to other platforms, or only to an insufficient extent, and therefore cannot be easily replaced.
+Another key aspect in addition to covering the MEDLINE (PubMed) database as completely as possible is the fundamental retrievability of references.
+The search functions and extensive metadata available in PubMed, as well as the search filters developed over decades by information experts outside the NLM (e.g. the ‘Hedges filters’), cannot be transferred to other databases or platforms, or only to an insufficient extent, and therefore cannot be simply replaced.

 ClinicalTrials.gov